longg-phamm/Web-Scraping-Project/README.md

 `python webscrapping.py -w -u username -p 123456 -n Michael -s noodles`

 To discover the options without having to consult this page, run `python webscrapping.py --help`

+## UPDATE January 2022
+* Walmart updated their capcha, might take sometime to rewrite the walmart API to by pass their new captcha test